sam22kalvium/E-Commerce_follow_along/README.md

 - Add a section for addresses with an “Add Address” button, and display “No address found” if no address exists.

 This milestone enhances the user experience by providing a profile page to view and manage their information.

+### Milestone 21: Address Input Form

+In this milestone, we will create a frontend form for users to input their address details.

+#### Key Tasks:
+- Design a form to collect country, city, address1, address2, zip code, and address type.
+- Create a state to store the input address.
+- Navigate to this form page when clicking "Add Address" on the profile page.

+This milestone focuses on implementing an address form for better user data management.